-A workplace pension (i.e. the pension you get through your work) is generally considered to be one of the best and most tax-efficient way to save for retirement, especially if your employer is paying into it.
+A workplace pension, the pension you get through your work, is generally considered to be one of the most tax-efficient ways to save for retirement, especially if your employer is paying into it.

 Extra money for your retirement

 It works like this.
 If you’re auto-enrolled or opt-in to your workplace pension scheme, your employer will make regular contributions to your workplace pension – that’s extra money into your pension pot.
-You’ll have to pay in too, but the government will give you tax relief on these pension contributions – so you’re saving even more.
-How much this tax relief will be depends on your individual circumstances.
+You’ll have to pay in too, plus the government will give you tax relief on these pension contributions – so you’re investing even more.
+The value of any tax relief depends on your individual circumstances.
 This information is based on our understanding of current taxation law and HMRC practice, which may change.

-If you choose to join (i.e. you’re not automatically enrolled or don’t opt-in), your employer doesn’t have to make contributions, but they might choose to anyway.
+If you choose to join, if you’re not automatically enrolled or don’t opt-in, your employer doesn’t have to make contributions, but they might choose to anyway.
 You can find out by checking how the scheme is set up with your employer.

-However, your employer may decide to pay more into your scheme, so you should check with them.
+However, your employer may decide to pay more into your plan, so you should check with them.
 You can also choose to pay in more if you want.

 It’s pretty simple really; the more you pay in and the earlier you start saving, the better your chance of building up a decent retirement pot.

 You may have to pay personal contributions as well as receiving contributions from your employer.
 You’ll benefit from some tax relief from the government on any personal contributions you make.
-The amount of tax relief you’ll receive depends on your individual circumstances.
+The value of any tax relief depends on your individual circumstances.
 This information is based on our understanding of current taxation law and HMRC practice, which may change.